ezcocoa/excel-to-strings/README.md

 # excel-to-strings

-Convert from excel to string file for iOS/Android/WEB/Etc...
+Convert from excel to string file for iOS/Android/WEB

+* iOS : en.lproj, ko.lproj
+* Android : strings.xml
+* WEB : strings.json

 ## Usage

-lein run
+`lein run`

 or

-java -jar project.jar
+`java -jar excel-to-strings.jar lang.xlsx`

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 ezcocoa

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at